A first-class approach of higher derivative Maxwell-Chern-Simons Proca model: Introduction

 The paper is organized in four sections.
 In section \ref{sec2}, starting from MCS-Proca model we construct an equivalent first-class model using gauge-unfixing method and meanwhile we obtain the path integral corresponding to the first-class system associated with this model.
-The gauge-unfixing method relies on separating the second-class constraints into two subsets, one of them being first-class and the other one providing some canonical gauge conditions for the first-class subset.
-Starting from the canonical Hamiltonian of the original second-class system, we construct a first-class Hamiltonian with respect to the first-class subset through an operator that projects any smooth function defined on the phase space into an application that is in strong involution with the first-class subset.
-In section \ref{sec3} we exemplify in detail the gauge-unfixing method on extended MCS-Proca (MECS-Proca) model and construct the path integral of the equivalent first-class systems associated with this second-class theory.
+Section \ref{sec3} contains the main results of the present paper.
+Firstly, we perform Hamiltonian analysis and study the excitations and mass counts of the MECS-Proca model.
+Secondly, we exemplify in detail the gauge-unfixing method on MECS-Proca model and then we construct the path integral of the equivalent first-class system associated with this second-class theory.
 Section \ref{sec4} ends the paper with the main conclusions.